tarrie/journal/README.md

 # 4.11.20
 - Changed api so img is uploaded first and then the user/event/group created with the imgPath inputted as a pointer.
 Need to reflect this change in API later

+- use the green button as a next button expand it slightly to be the completion button.